tiltime/product-list-app/README.md

 #Note
-1. I'm not sure what `you are not expected to implement Delete or Create functionalities` in the assignment means we don't need to do upload/delete image or not so I just added edit form edit existing images url and name in array in sample data you provided.
-2. No serverside rendering
+1. No serverside rendering
-3. add more tests
+2. add more tests